canonical/rockcraft/docs/explanation/lifecycle-layer.rst

        stage-packages:
          - python3-minimal

-This rock has Ubuntu 22.04 as its base, and includes ``python3-minimal``.
+This rock has Ubuntu 22.04 as its base and includes ``python3-minimal``.
 Conceptually, this means that at build time Craft Parts will pull in the ``python3-minimal`` Ubuntu package and whatever dependencies it needs to work.
 Indeed, if we run ``rockcraft prime --shell-after``, we can see the final